hroost/twentytrees-asgmt/README.md

 and play with ```wrk``` parameters or/and change the cluster HPA settings

-## Ideas for how scale app and deployment
+## Ideas for how to scale app and deployment

-- Testing FastAPI with uvicorn + gunicorn for multi-threading instead of using single threaded uvicorn (as recommended in FastAPI docs for containerized deployment)
+- Testing FastAPI with uvicorn + gunicorn for multi-threading instead of using single-threaded uvicorn (as recommended in FastAPI docs for containerized deployment)
-- horizonal scaling by increasing initial number of replicas and HPA
+- horizontal scaling by increasing the initial number of replicas and HPA
 - vertical scaling by using bigger instances
-- Implementig Jobs for batch processing
+- Implementing Jobs for batch processing